Entry requirements to the Graduate Diploma in Business Administration (HD)

 Exemption from admission requirements and language requirements

-If you do not fulfil the admission requirements or the language requirements, you can apply for exemption.
+If you do not fulfill the admission requirements or the language requirements, you can apply for exemption.
 An exemption from two years of relevant work experience cannot be granted.

 If you have an other educational backgrund than those stated as qualifying examinations above, you must fill out the exemption form and send it alongside the various appendixes needed to HD Tilmeldning or upload the form to the application platform when you apply for Graduate Diploma in Innovation Management og Supply Chan Management.